sl2902/retail_data_pipeline/README.md

 1) Two dimensional tables which contains `product` and `store` data
 2) Two fact tables which contain `inventories` and `transactions` data.
 In order to create a dashboard, some historical data is generated starting Jan 2024 - March 2024.
 The Airflow job can be run every hour or so to simulate the generation of transactions and inventories every few seconds.
+The number of `products` and `stores` is config driven and is set to 2_000 and 1_000 records respectively.

 ## Problem Description
 The goal of the project is to build an end to end streaming data pipeline that will produce data, between 5 and 10 seconds, for a fictitious US E-commerce retail giant.
 The dimensional data and fact data are store in Google Cloud Storage.
 Pubsublite is used to produce and consume streaming `transactions` and `inventories`, which is processed using Apache Spark; the final results are stored in Bigquery, and they are transformed using dbt; the analysis is displayed on Streamlit.